bloominstituteoftechnology/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+This week I learned that Express is more or less the React framework for Node.
+It sits on top of the Node.js server and allows for extra functionality like routing and custom middleware.
+Express is very flexible, which means developers using it have to make more decisions.

 - [ ] Describe Middleware?

+Middleware are functions that are executed in the order they are introduced into the server code.
+For example, before a request can be made, a middleware function might first require that the request be made in a certain format (e.g., needs a name, can't exceed a certain length) or that the user has the right credentials to make the request.

 - [ ] Describe a Resource?

+A resource is information that lives within a server.
+Users can write requests to perform operations using the resources.

 - [ ] What can the API return to help clients know if a request was successful?

+An API can return a 200 OK status code to let clients know that the request was successful

 - [ ] How can we partition our application into sub-applications?
+We can use Express Router to partition our application by setting up routes in separate files

 ## Project Setup